abudaan/vega-multi-view/README.md

 ### Tooltips

-The `vega-multi-view` uses Vega-tooltip, for more informations see the [documentation](https://github.com/vega/vega-tooltip)
+The `vega-multi-view` uses Vega-tooltip, for more information see the [documentation](https://github.com/vega/vega-tooltip)

 ## More advanced examples